• Skip to primary navigation

 • Use store bought whipped cream in place of homemade.

-• To save time, pick up a box Oreo crumbs in the baking aisle.
+• Grab a box Oreo crumbs in the baking aisle.
 Simply stir them with melted butter for the crust.

-• Top these chocolate mini pies with strawberries, blueberries, blackberries, raspberries or pomegranate arils!
+• Customize your toppings!
+Top with strawberries, blueberries, blackberries, raspberries, pomegranate arils, or chopped nuts.
 If you love chocolate and fruit together, try my chocolate blueberry cake and raspberry and chocolate cake!

 A food processor with crushed Oreos and butter and a spatula.